wonderdogone/platform-test/README.md

 ## Description

 This API supports the following endpoints.
 Requests and responses are **JSON**.
-Currnet endpoint is versioned as /v1.
+Current endpoint is versioned as /v1.
 Provide a Contetn-type Header on each request "Content-Type" : "application/json"

 GET '/v1/users'

 DELETE '/v1/users/:id'

+PUT '/v1/users/:id'

 POST '/v1/login'